simonpf/chimp_smhi/README.md

 # CHIMP retrievals for SMHI

 This repository provides preprocessing functionality and instructions for running a CHIMP retrieval on SEVIRI observations.

 ## Installation

 All software required for running a specific version of the retrievals is listed in files inside the `envs` directory.
-The files are named `chimp_smhi_<version-tag>.yml` file, where `<version-tag>` $\in$ `{v0, v1, v2, v3}`.
-Each file provides a conda environment with the same name (excluing the `.yml` extension).
+The files are named `chimp_smhi_<version-tag>.yml`, where `<version-tag>` $\in$ `{v0, v1, v2, v3}`.
+Each file provides a conda environment with the same name (excluding the `.yml` extension).

 To install and activate any of the available conda environments, run: